Our Impact

 Empathy

-Develop/ Cultivates empathic practices in how educators, parents, community leaders understand and respond to students and survivors of violence. (greater empathy and understanding for victims of violence·
+• Develops/Cultivates empathic practices in how educators, parents, and community leaders understand and respond to students and survivors of violence

 Communication

-Increases communication with peers and family members, rather than resorting to violence and improves communication at home with students and spouse
+• Increases communication with peers and family members, rather than resorting to violence and improves communication at home

 Mutually trusted relationships